All posts

 16 March 2026

 Many taxpayers want to know whether Form 8802 can be submitted online when requesting a U.S. tax residency certificate from the IRS.
-The answer is that the IRS does not currently provide one complete online filing portal for Form 8802 from start to finish.
+The clearest answer is that Form 8802 can be prepared online, and the IRS user fee can be paid electronically, but the completed Form 8802 application package must still be submitted to the IRS using an accepted method.

-For background on the certificate issued after approval, see what a U.S. tax residency certificate is.
+Background on the certificate issued after approval is covered in what is a U.S. tax residency certificate.

 Can You Submit Form 8802 Online?